rach-m/world-cup-tracker/README.md

 - for the "tooltip" style goal detail you can use another absolute position element _ inside _ the element containing the positioned soccer ball

-- you can use CSS to conditionally render the tooltip without javascript by using nested css like _.soccer-ball:hover .tooltip { display: block}_
+- you can use CSS to conditionally render the tooltip without javascript by using nested css like _.soccer-ball:.tooltip { display: none}_ and _.soccer-ball:hover .tooltip { display: block}_

 BONUSES: